bsk1072/operations-task/README.md

 * If you have any questions, please don't hesitate to contact us.

-## Practical case: Deployable development environment
+## Practical case: Deployable development environment - The technical Documentation can be found [here](terraform-README.md)

 ### Premise